MinnPost/jquery-vertical-timeline/README.md

 * `title` - Title of the post.
 * `title icon` - URL to an icon to use for the title.
 Should be a 20x20px image.
-* `date` - Must be in the format _Month Day, Year_ (i.e. April 25, 2012).
+* `date` - Needs to be in one of the following formats: _'MMM DD, YYYY', 'MM/DD/YYYY', 'M/D/YYYY', 'DD MMM YYYY'_.
+A different parsing format can be used with the `dateParse` option.
-* `display date` - How to display the date (i.e. Apr 25).
+* `display date` - How to display the date (i.e. Jan 1).
 This will appear in the small box in the spine and should be very short.
 * `photo url` - URL to a photo.
 * `caption` - Caption for the photo.
 * `body` - Body text.